zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_partition_module.rst

 Synopsis
 --------
-- Gathers facts about a partition, including its child resources (HBAs, NICs and virtual functions).
+- Gather facts about a partition of a CPC (Z system), including its HBAs, NICs, and virtual functions.
-- Creates, updates, deletes, starts, and stops partitions in a CPC.
-The child resources of the partition are are managed by separate Ansible modules.
+- Create, update, or delete a partition.
+The HBAs, NICs, and virtual functions of the partition are are managed by separate Ansible modules.
-- The targeted CPC must be in the Dynamic Partition Manager (DPM) operational mode.
+- Start or stop a partition.